-3 Benefits of Oyster Shell for Chickens
+3 Benefits of Oyster Shells for Chickens

 Audrey's Little Farm may earn a commission after clicking links on this page at no additional cost to you.
 Learn more.

-Get your free Chicken-Keeping Checklist!
+Get your FREE Chicken-Keeping Checklist!

 Adding oyster shells to your hens’ diet is extremely important.
 There are other things you need to feed your chickens such as layer feed for egg production and fresh herbs for extra health benefits.

-Below I’ll go over the three most important benefits.
+Below, I’ll go over the three most important benefits.

 1.)
-Oyster Shell Produces Strong Eggshells
+Oyster Shells Produce Strong Eggshells

-Nobody wants an egg that breaks in the nesting box or that simply falls apart when you handle it.
+Nobody wants an egg that breaks in the nesting box or simply falls apart when you handle it.
+So, to ensure that your hen can lay eggs with strong shells, she needs a diet high in calcium.

 Eggshells are about 95% calcium, so it’s no wonder why laying hens need a calcium supplement.